Package 'coconots'

 init

-numeric vector, initial data to use, default is NULL.
+numeric vector, initial data to use (default: NULL).
 See details for more information on the usage.

 julia

-If TRUE, the Julia implementation is used.
-In this case, init is ignored but it might be faster.
+If TRUE, the julia implementation is used.
+In this case, init is ignored but it might be faster (default: FALSE).

 julia_seed